 If you are wondering how to get tested for dyslexia online (sometimes called a dyslexia online assessment or a screening for dyslexia online), please contact us via telephone or email.
 Tests for dyslexia can also be extended to adults.
 Many times, a college student requires the full battery of learning disability testing in order to receive accommodations in college.
 Other times, online dyslexia testing is needed for the LSATs, MCATs, SATs or ACTs.

-Should you wish to have a screening for dyslexia online, the doctor or his staff will do a 10-to-15 minute intake via telephone.
+Should you wish to have a screening for dyslexia or a learning disability testing online, the doctor or his staff will do a 10-to-15 minute intake via telephone.
 Following that, a one-hour initial meeting is arranged where the doctor gathers all the necessary background information, going all the way back to babyhood.

 Following the initial interview, two 2-hour testing sessions are arranged in which the doctor conducts the standard battery for dyslexia and learning-disability assessment, including achievement tests, processing tests, an IQ test, tests of focus and tests measuring processing speed.